 Binary options are short-term, limited risk contracts with two possible outcomes at expiration – you either make a predefined profit or you lose the money you paid to open the trade.
 The payoff is fixed on either side of the strike price.
 Options, also called vanilla options, have a payout that is dependent on the difference of the strike price of the option and the price of the underlying asset on one side of the strike price while fixed on the other.
 Options can be complex, difficult to price, and have the potential for outsized profits or losses.

 What's the minimum deposit for a binary options trade?

-At Nadex, the minimum deposit to open a live account is $250 and the minimum incremental deposit thereafter is $100.
+At Nadex, you can open a live account for free - that's right, no minimum deposit required.
 Binary trades at Nadex are priced between $0 and $100, excluding exchange fees.
-The cost to secure a trade is always equal to the maximum risk and is required to have in your account when the order is placed.
+The cost to place a trade is always equal to the maximum risk, plus any trade fees, which is required to be in your account when the order is placed.
 Not ready for a live account?
 You can practice trading binary options for free with our binary options demo account.